Tom has logged over 23,000 flight hours, is a Gold Seal CFI, and has type ratings in the Learjet,

 manager for Beech Aircraft Corporation.
 He subsequently went on to form a successful training

-organization, Flight Review, Inc., and wrote The King Air Book, considered by many pilots and
+organization, Flight Review, Inc., and wrote The King Air Book Volumes I & Two, considered by many pilots and

-aviation industry professionals to be the premier manual on King Air operating techniques.
+aviation industry professionals to be the premier manuals on King Air operating techniques.

 Whoa, Not So Fast!
 (Yaw Damper)